qfoldit/CAMEO-REALTIME-VALIDATION/README.md

    it to `qfoldit.github.io`.
 5. Point the dashboard (see the HTML deliverable) at `state.json` once it exists — until then it reflects the specs/docs snapshot only.

-## 6. Explicitly out of scope here (unchanged from existing docs)

-Live, mid-match OpenStructure calls; live two-independent-run replication mid-match (`arena_showdown`'s corrected description, §3 of the runtime doc, already covers what *is* honestly buildable there); any workaround of the Verse sandbox.